john-beuter/CyberProjects/Research/Go/README.md

 ### Future Improvements

-Store the queued attacks in an array or list that the user can view during run time what attacks are occuring and when they will complete.
+- Store the queued attacks in an array or list that the user can view during run time what attacks are occuring and when they will complete.
-For the staged attacks, if the on/off functionality the light remains on or off indefinitely.
+- For the staged attacks, if the on/off functionality the light remains on or off indefinitely.
 Add a field for duration: "How long should value remain On/Off?
 [INSERT TIME IN MIN]"
+- Make the program use structs instead of variables to store user inputted information
+- Potentially allow the attackers to have JSON objects to accept and pars options